JohnnySusp/LegalFedLLM/README.md

 These are representation measurements of deterministic mock knowledge, not model-quality, training-time, memory or privacy results.

-## Step 3 authoritative acceptance
+## Real Qwen Client authoritative acceptance

 The accepted environment reported: